wbabik/Practical_computing/Class_5/Class_5.md

 #### Exercise 3

 Give all users permissions to read and execute file `script1.sh`.
-Noe, list all files in your home directory.
-What's the font color in your script name?
+Now, list all files in your home directory.
+In which colour was the name of your script displayed?
 Use `ls -l` to check whether your script has indeed the permissions you wanted it to have.
 What's in the permissions field?

 Now you can run the script typing: `./filename.sh`  (what's the meaning of the dot at the beginning of the command?)